opendistro-for-elasticsearch/kibana-reports/docs/dev/Kibana-Reporting-Design-Proposal.md

 1. As a user, I should be able to set the file format of report attachment (pdf, png, csv, excel, contextually).

 #### Report creation
-1. As a user, when I create a report configuration, the configuration settings are saved and show up as a list item in the ‘Report configurations’ list.
+1. As a user, when I create a report definition, the definition settings are saved and show up as a list item in the ‘Report definitions’ list.
-1. As a user, when a report configuration has been triggered via schedule or alert, I should be able to see an instance of the report in my "Reports" list, and any users I send the report to, will also see a report instance in their repective "Reports" list page.
+1. As a user, when a report definition has been triggered via schedule or alert, I should be able to see an instance of the report in my "Reports" list, and any users I send the report to, will also see a report instance in their repective "Reports" list page.
-1. As a user, when a report is created from a triggered configuration condition, I should receive a notification on all configured delivery channels (Email, chime, slack, etc)
+1. As a user, when a report is created from a triggered definition condition, I should receive a notification on all configured delivery channels (Email, chime, slack, etc)
-1. As a user, when a report is created from a triggered configuration condition, I should receive a kibana toast alert letting me know that the report is available.
+1. As a user, when a report is created from a triggered definition condition, I should receive a kibana toast alert letting me know that the report is available.
 1. As a user, when a report fails due to an error, I should receive a kibana toast alert letting me know that the report failed.
 1. As a user, when a report fails due to an error, I should see the report with a failed status on the `Reports` list.

-#### View report configuration details
+#### View report definition details
-1. As a user, I should be able to view all my saved configuration settings.
+1. As a user, I should be able to view all my saved definition settings.
-1. As a user, I should be able to edit, duplicate or delete a report configuration.
+1. As a user, I should be able to edit, duplicate or delete a report definition.
-    1. As a user, when I delete a report configuration, any schedule or alert based triggers will automatically stop.
+    1. As a user, when I delete a report definition, any schedule or alert based triggers will automatically stop.

-#### Edit report configuration
+#### Edit report definition
 1. As a user, I should be able to edit the report settings, triggers and delivery settings.
-1. As a user, I should be able to save my updated report configuration.
+1. As a user, I should be able to save my updated report definition.

 #### View report details
 1. As a user, I should be able to see both created date, and last updated date.